Magnolia Public Schools

 Magnolia Public Schools is an American nonprofit organization running 13 public charter schools in California, United States.
-They focus on STEM which is Science, Technology, Engineering and Math because these subjects are believed to be in high demand for future careers.
-The students are offered various electives such as Robotics Club, Chess Tournaments, Math Tournaments etc. to enrich their studies.
-MPS's demographics consist of primarily low income and minority students from kindergarten to 12th grade.
+The organization focuses on STEM, which includes Science, Technology, Engineering, and Math, because these subjects are believed to be in high demand for future careers.
+Students are offered various electives, such as Robotics Club, Chess Tournaments, and Math Tournaments, to enrich their studies.
+MPS's demographics consist primarily of low-income and minority students from kindergarten to 12th grade.
 Two of their schools are statewide benefit charter schools.

+History

+Magnolia Public Schools was founded in August of 1997 under the name of The Magnolia Educational & Research Foundation.
+MPS opened its first school, known as Magnolia Science Academy-1 in 2002.